RESEARCH STARTER

 Overview

 NAAFA and other proponents of the FA movement argue that overweight and obese individuals face psychological stresses and other forms of discrimination stemming from social attitudes that stigmatize fatness.
-For example, NAAFA claims that 12 percent of American adults reported experiencing weight discrimination in 2006 (up from 7 percent in 1996).
-The organization also points out that weight discrimination results in psychological problems, stemming in part from a popular belief in American society that being overweight or obese reflects individual failure and immorality.
+For example, NAAFA claimed that in 2019, 34 million Americans were discriminated against because of their body size.
+The organization also points out that weight discrimination can result in psychological problems, stemming in part from a popular belief in American society that being overweight or obese reflects individual failure and immorality.

 In the spring of 2016, Sports Illustrated found itself thrust into the midst of debates over the FA movement when it released its annual swimsuit issue that featured a cover image of plus-sized bikini and lingerie model Ashley Graham.
 While the inclusion of Graham, a size-16 model, was praised by many who saw the move as an important step toward acknowledging a wider variety of body sizes and shapes, others criticized Sports Illustrated for glorifying an overweight model and serving to legitimize unhealthy body types in society.
 Former supermodel Cheryl Tiegs was particularly critical of the magazine’s photo shoot of Graham.
 Graham had previously faced similar criticism and opposition when she appeared in a lingerie commercial for the plus-sized clothing retailer Lane Bryant in 2010.